padiketeku/EnvMonMod/EMM-Prac-2.md

 ```

 Normalise data
 Data normalisation is maing the data values to be in a range, e.g., 0-1.
 Ideally in machine learning, the data to be classified must be normalised, especially if the data variables are different units of measurement/dimension.
 If the data is not normalised it may affect the classification/prediction results.
-Given the image file is large it is not possible to normalise this data as you may run out of server space for this.
-Because of this the data is not normalised.
+Given the image file is large it is not possible to normalise this data within EE as you may run out of server space.
+Thus, the data is not normalised.

 ### Training Data